+Lorinda B. Camparo, ChairCharles T. Hill

+Lucy A. O'Connor

+Ayesha Shaikh

-Lorinda B. Camparo Charles T. Hill, Chair Lucy A. O'Connor David B. Volckmann sychologists are concerned with advancing knowledge of behavior and experience.
-Psychology courses provide background in the social, cultural, developmental, mental, emotional, and biological bases of behavior.
-The primary goal of the psychology curriculum is to enable students to think like psychologists, that is, to view experience and behavior from a psychological perspective.
-Achieving this goal requires critical thinking and communication skills as well as know ledge of psychological theories and research methods.
-Students also need to understand relationships between psychology and other disciplines.
+David B. Volckmann

+sychologists are concerned with advancing knowledge of behavior and experience.
+Psychology courses provide background in the social, eultural, developmental, mental, emotional, and biological bases of behavior.
+The primary goal of the psychology curriculum is to enable students to think like psychologists, that is, to study behavior and experience from a psychological perspective.
+Achieving this goal requires critical thinking and communication skills as well as knowledge of psychological theories and research methods.
+It also requires understanding relationships between psychology and other disciplines.
 In addition, the psychology faculty is concerned with individual development, including self-awareness and understanding others of diverse backgrounds.
+Coordinated programs across the entire psychology curriculum focus on writing, research, and diversity.
+There also are opportunities for independent scholarship and collaborative research with faculty.
+Students are broadly prepared for graduate studies and for fields of employment that apply methods and principles of psychology.
+Previous majors have pursued a wide range of careers including social services, medicine, business, education, the arts, international relations, and law, as well as specific branches of psychology.

-Coordinated programs of writing and research across the curriculum in psychology help prepare students for graduate work or employment in psychology and related fields.
-Majors or minors in psychology typically seek careers in social services, the arts, education, business, international relations, law, or specific branches of psychology.
-GUIDELINES FOR A MAJOR IN PSYCHOLOGY Those planning to major in Psychology must consult with a Psychology advisor to ensure timely completion of requirements.
+GUIDELINES FOR A MAJOR IN PSYCHOLOGY

+Those planning to major in Psychology must consult with a Psychology advisor to ensure timely completion of requirements.

 A minimum of 36 credits, including: